 The game features hundreds of different guns which can be purchased using a point system and can save data using a NESiCA card.

-The game was developed using Silicon Studio's Orochi Engine, along with the Yebis post-processing effects middleware.
+The game was developed by Byking and Bee Tribe, using Silicon Studio's Orochi Engine.
+It uses the Yebis post-processing effects middleware, along with the Havok physics middleware.

-It runs on the powerful Taito Type X3 arcade system, which is comparable in power to Sega's RingEdge 2 (released 2012) arcade system as well as the upcoming PS4 (releasing end of 2013) and Xbox One (release date unknown) consoles.
-The Type X3 can run HD 1080p resolution at 60 frames per second, or even 1440p resolution, on a 60-inch plasma display.
+It runs on the Taito Type X3 arcade system, which is comparable in power to Sega's RingEdge 2 (released 2012) arcade system as well as the PS4 and Xbox One consoles (released 2013).
+The Type X3 runs HD 1080p resolution at 60 frames per second, or 1440p resolution, on a 60-inch plasma display.
+At 60 frames per second, the Taito Type X3 hardware could render Gunslinger Stratos at over 240 million polygons per second.

 - OS: Windows Embedded Standard 7 64-bit